Capturing an Electron in the Virtual State: Diffusive quantum measurement

-where $t_0$ is large enough such that the evolution has become stationary (no transient dynamics as in Fig.~\ref{fig:diffusive}(b) black curve).
-We find that the currents are negatively correlated if $T_0$ is lower than $T_1$.
-The Pearson coefficient, given by
+where $t_0$ is large enough such that the evolution has become stationary (no transient dynamics as in Fig.~\ref{fig:diffusive}(b) black curve). { To further resolve the dynamical origin of the sign of $S_{\rm TQ}(0)$, in Appendix~\ref{app:correlation} we analyze the corresponding time-ordered current cross-correlation $C_{\rm TQ}(\tau)=\langle \delta I_{\rm T}(t_0+\tau)\delta I_{\rm Q}(t_0)\rangle$.} We find that the currents are negatively correlated if $T_0$ is lower than $T_1$.
+The Pearson coefficient, given by \cite{benesty2009pearson}

 and plotted in Fig.~\ref{fig:cross_correlation}(b), gives the relative strength of cross-correlations between $I_{\rm T}$ and $I_{\rm Q}$ with respect to the auto-correlations of those currents.
-The auto-correlation terms are given by $S_{ii}(0) = 2 \int_0 ^{\infty}dt~\langle \delta I_{i}(t_0) \delta I_{i}(t_0 + t) \rangle$, where $i \in {\rm \{T, Q\}}$.
-We expect the cross correlations to approach zero as $\gamma\to0$, which is what we get for $\Delta=14\Omega$ in Fig.~\ref{fig:cross_correlation}~(a).
-For $\Delta=10\Omega,~20\Omega$, the numerical results for low $\gamma$ (low enough to exhibit this behavior) get too noisy to be reliably included in the plot.
+The auto-correlation terms are given by $S_{ii}(0) = 2 \int_0 ^{\infty}dt~\langle \delta I_{i}(t_0) \delta I_{i}(t_0 + t) \rangle$, where $i \in {\rm \{T, Q\}}$. {Without measurement (i.e., $\gamma=0$), we expect the cross-correlation to be zero as the TQD system and QPC are uncoupled.
+This is verified by the green curve with $\Delta=14\Omega$.} For $\Delta=10\Omega,~20\Omega$, the numerical results for low $\gamma$ exhibit the expected trend but get too noisy for $\gamma\to0$ to be reliably included in the plot.
 As $\gamma$ increases, the cross correlations do again approach zero for all shown values of $\Delta$ as expected, since $I_{\rm T}$ itself approaches zero in this limit.
-Pearson coefficient also shows similar behavior in Fig.~\ref{fig:cross_correlation}~(b), but more importantly, the two currents are almost maximally anti-correlated ($\epsilon\approx-1$) for a significant range of $\gamma$.
+The Pearson coefficient also shows similar behavior in Fig.~\ref{fig:cross_correlation}(b), but more importantly, the two currents are almost maximally anti-correlated ($\epsilon\approx-1$) for a significant range of $\gamma$.
 Since both $I_{\rm{T}}$ and $I_{\rm{Q}}$ are experimentally accessible, comparing our theoretical predictions for $S_{\rm{TQ}}(0)$ with measured values provides a direct and effective means to validate our analysis.